Social Sciences and Humanities Research Council of Canada (SSHRC)

 Application

 Applications are submitted electronically through the SSHRC Web-based Forms portal.
-Applicants to the PGS-D/CGS-D competition complete the SSHRC Doctoral Awards Form.
+Applicants to the CGS-D/Doctoral Fellowship competition complete the SSHRC Doctoral Awards Form.

-Based on your registration status at the time of application, your application will be processed by either the University of Calgary or by SSHRC.
+Based on your registration status at the time of application, your application will be processed by either the Canadian institution in which you are registered or by SSHRC.
 Refer to the CGS-D website for additional information.

 Applications received by the University of Calgary are reviewed by the Graduate Scholarship Committee and are forwarded to SSHRC based on a quota provided by SSHRC.
 All students will be notified whether their application been forwarded to SSHRC for review by late November.

-Meritorious CGS D applicants may also be eligible for agency-specific doctoral awards (PGS-D etc).
-Applicants complete and submit one application to be considered for both a CGS D scholarship and an agency doctoral award.
-CGS D scholarships are offered to top-ranked eligible applicants.
+Meritorious CGS-D applicants may also be eligible for agency-specific doctoral awards (Doctoral Fellowship etc).
+Applicants complete and submit one application to be considered for both a CGS-D scholarship and an agency doctoral award.
+CGS-D scholarships are offered to top-ranked eligible applicants.

 Note: The application process itself remains the same regardless of whether your application is submitted through the University of Calgary or to SSHRC directly.
 All applicants are required to complete the SSHRC Doctoral Awards Form.